 On occasion, a planned research and development outcome could be more successful if a number of related projects were managed by employing higher levels of coordination, integration and communication.
 The FRDC either on its own initiative or at the request of a stakeholder group, can establish a managed subprogram.

 The Subprogram is responsible for coordinating FRDC-funded research and development aimed at addressing priorities within the field of aquatic animal health and biosecurity, with a focus on infectious diseases of aquatic animals and excluding issues concerning invasive pests, food safety or toxicology.

-The Aquatic Animal Health and Biosecurity Subprogram (AAHBS) is managed by an expertise - based steering and scientific committee, appointed by the FRDC.
-In addition to its leadership and strategic roles, the committee advises the FRDC on allocation of subprogram funds to projects consistent with stakeholder priorities and relevant R&D plans; actively overees progress of projects under its direct management; and provides technical advice to the FRDC on issues, applications and projects beyond those under its management.
+The AAHBS is managed by an expertise- based steering and scientific committee, appointed by the FRDC.
+In addition to its leadership and strategic roles, the committee advises the FRDC on allocation of subprogram funds to projects consistent with stakeholder priorities and relevant R&D plans; actively oversees progress of projects under its direct management; and provides technical advice to the FRDC on issues, applications and projects beyond those under its management.

-White spot disease (WSD) is an internationally notifiable disease of crustaceans caused by White Spot Syndrome Virus (WSSV).
-On 22nd November 2016 a WSSV incursion was first reported in Black Tiger Prawns (Penaeus monodon) cultured on a prawn farm (1IP) taking water from the Logan River, SE QLD.
+White Spot Disease (WSD) is an internationally notifiable disease of crustaceans caused by White Spot Syndrome Virus (WSSV).
+On 22nd November 2016 a WSSV incursion was first reported in Black Tiger Prawns (Penaeus monodon) grown on a prawn farm taking water from the Logan River, SE QLD.